 Following publication in the Journal of Jewish Education, Working Paper #14 ("A Menu of Orientations to the Teaching of Rabbinic Literature") also served as the focus of a symposium in the subsequent issue of the Journal of Jewish Education (76:2), with contributions from a number of scholars and educators.
 Levisohn then followed up with a response to the symposium (in issue 76:3) entitled "Do We Know an Orientation When We See It?"

-The project has developed an edited volume of papers on both Bible and rabbinic literature, titled Turn It and Turn It Again: Studies in the Teaching and Learning of Classical Jewish Texts (Jon A. Levisohn and Susan P. Fendrick, eds.), forthcoming from Academic Studies Press.
+Finally, the project developed an edited volume of papers on both Bible and rabbinic literature, titled Turn It and Turn It Again: Studies in the Teaching and Learning of Classical Jewish Texts, Jon A. Levisohn and Susan P. Fendrick, eds., (2013, Academic Studies Press).